Zeng Guang

 Zeng Guang (曾光 (Zēng Guāng); born 22 May 1946) is a Chinese epidemiologist who is a chief scientist and doctoral supervisor at the Chinese Center for Disease Control and Prevention (Chinese CDC).
-He is a member of the High-level Expert Panel of National Health Commission.
+He is a member of the High-level Expert Panel of the National Health Commission.

 Biography

 Zeng was born in 1946 in the Republic of China.
-After graduating from Hebei Medical College (now Hebei Medical University), he was in graduate school of Peking Union Medical College, studying for a master's degree in medical science.
+After graduating from Hebei Medical College (now Hebei Medical University), he was in the graduate school of Peking Union Medical College, studying for a master's degree in medical science.
 He was a visiting scholar at the Centers for Disease Control and Prevention (CDC) between 1985 and 1986.
 In 2003, he served as a consultant for the SARS Prevention and Control Headquarters.
 In a June 2021 interview with Chinese Communist Party-owned tabloid Global Times, Zeng stated that a probe into the origins of COVID-19 should shift to the United States.